Well done! You have written four key sections of your résumé, and we have covered a lot of ground but haven’t completed the process just yet!

-Include in your CV whether you are at a beginner, intermediate or advanced level in professional contexts.
-It may be difficult to evaluate yourself, so consider taking an online test.
+Include in your résumé whether you are at a beginner, intermediate or advanced level in professional contexts.
+It may be difficult to evaluate your own level, so consider taking an online test.
 Eurocentres offer free tests in French, German, Spanish and Italian.

 Although you may have studied a language at school and may now be at a basic level, you might consider brushing up on your language skills.
-Free tools such as Babel and Duolingo provide free lessons and activities and can also give you an idea of your level of proficiency.
+Free tools such as Babbel and Duolingo provide lessons and activities and can also give you an idea of your proficiency level.

-You may have attended an intense six-month internship, a two-month summer job or a similar activity in a foreign country.
-It is important to mention such experience in your CV.
+You may have attended a six-month internship, a two-month summer job or a similar activity in a foreign country.
+It’s important to mention this experience in your résumé.
 Potential employers and recruiters will likely be impressed by your ability to personally self-develop.
-During the interview they may discuss your travels.
+During the interview they may discuss your various trips abroad.

-Include whether you have a full, current, clean driving licence and/or your own vehicle, should you be requested to supply such qualifications.
+Include whether you have a full, current, clean driver’s license and/or your own vehicle for positions that require these qualifications.

 What soft skills do you have to offer?
-In an ever-changing digital world, it is important to demonstrate qualities that define candidate’s behaviour.
+In an ever-changing digital world, it’s important to demonstrate qualities that define a candidate’s behavior.
 Whether they’re natural or nurtured through experience, or stem from participation in various non-professional projects, sports competitions or community involvement, soft skills provide valuable information about your ability to assimilate and thrive as part of a team or company.

 Why mention them?

 Being aware of your personal qualities and knowing how to talk about them helps market your personal brand.
-Think about what proof you have of them; when and how did you use these soft skills?
-Aside from mentioning these in your CV, you will be asked to provide details about them.
+Think about what proof you have of them: when and how did you use these soft skills?
+Aside from mentioning these in your résumé, you will be asked to provide details about them.